Tulsa Wills and Trusts Lawyer

 - Special needs trust: Preserves government benefit eligibility while providing additional care funds for loved ones with disabilities.

-There is more to just choosing the type of trust.
-A legal consultation with us will be the perfect time to help you understand and establish the right trust for your unique family situation, protecting your legacy and helping ensure your intentions are honored.
+A legal consultation with a Tulsa wills and trusts lawyer from Helton Law Firm will be the perfect time to help you understand and establish the right trust for your unique family situation, protecting your legacy and helping ensure your intentions are honored.

-We Can Help You Protect Your Family Through Proactive Estate Planning
+A Wills and Trusts Lawyer in Tulsa Can Help Protect Your Family Through Proactive Estate Planning

-Contact us at our Tulsa law office and schedule a free informational meeting by calling 918-928-8941 or completing our online contact form.
+Contact a dedicated Tulsa wills and trusts attorney to schedule a free informational meeting by calling (918) 928-7104 or completing our online contact form.